Introduction to Microsoft Configuration Manager

 This course is valuable for anyone involved in using or evaluating Configuration Manager as an enterprise management solution.

-Before going into this course, you should understand network administration, the Active Directory, server roles, and file system security.
-Knowledge of TIP/IP, Group Policies, and SQL Server is also helpful, but not required.
+Before going into this course, you should understand network administration Microsoft Entra server roles, and file system security.
+Knowledge of TCP/IP, Group Policies, and SQL Server is also helpful, but not required.